datature/resources/example-scripts/inference-dashboard/README.md

 # Building an Inference Dashboard with Datature Hub & Streamlit

-This repository contains the code for building a simple inference dashboard with Datature Hub, Streamlit, Tensorflow, and OpenCV.
+This repository contains the full code for building a simple inference dashboard with Datature Hub, Streamlit, Tensorflow, and OpenCV.
 The tutorial can be found [here](https://www.datature.io/blog/building-a-simple-inference-dashboard-with-streamlit).

 ## Getting Started